Brazilian jiu-jitsu: Prominence

-In 1972, Carlos Gracie moved to the United States to teach jiu-jitsu, and in 1978 was followed by Rorion Gracie, who co-founded the Ultimate Fighting Championship (UFC) in 1993.
+In 1972, Carlos Gracie moved to the United States to teach Brazilian jiu-jitsu, and in 1978 was followed by Rorion Gracie, who co-founded the Ultimate Fighting Championship (UFC) in 1993.
 Jiu-jitsu came to international prominence in martial arts circles when Brazilian jiu-jitsu expert Royce Gracie won the first, second and fourth Ultimate Fighting Championships, which at the time were single elimination martial arts tournaments.
 Royce fought successfully against several larger opponents proficient in other fighting styles, including boxing, shootfighting, Muay Thai, karate, wrestling, and taekwondo.
 BJJ has since become an elementary aspect of MMA, revealing the importance of ground fighting in a fight.
 Sport BJJ tournaments continue to grow in popularity and have given rise to no-gi submission grappling tournaments, such as the ADCC Submission Wrestling World Championship and NAGA, the North American Grappling Association.
 Sport BJJ has also become a popular method of fitness around the world in recent years.
+By the early 2000s, Brazilian jiu-jitsu became a sport that is known worldwide.